Wake Up Water® vs MTE®: Different Generations of Energy Drinks

 How it Works

 We like to think of Wake Up Water as a 2.0 version of traditional energy drinks.
-Does it still rely on a high dose of caffeine to wake you up?
-Yes.
-Does it still use sketchy stuff in its formula?
-No. The quickest review ever of caffeine’s energy-boosting bioactivity:
+It still relies on a high dose of caffeine to wake you up, but it doesn’t use sketchy stuff in its formula.

-If Wake Up Water is generation 2.0, no offense, but MTE’s into 3.0 territory.
 Instead of stimulating a stress response, MTE supports feel-good neurochemical signaling while modulating wake-up vs calm-down neurotransmitters and hormones.
 How?
-Adaptogens, nootropics, and a better alternative to caffeine: paraxanthine
+Adaptogens, nootropics, and a better alternative to caffeine: paraxanthine.

 Benefits